 How to Design 3D Printed Snap Fit Enclosures

 If you’re a product designer or an engineer, chances are you’ll need to make a custom enclosure at some point.
 This might be a simple container to keep small items organized or a fully functional prototype to show stakeholders.
-With CAD software and a 3D printer, you can create a custom snap fit enclosure in five easy steps.
+With CAD software and a desktop 3D printer, you can create a custom snap fit enclosure in five easy steps.

 Step 1: Prepare Your Custom Enclosure Design

 For this project, we’re going to make a case for a Pine 64, a single board computer (download the .STL file on Pinshape to follow along).
 This tutorial uses Solidworks because of its popularity in product design and engineering, but you can use a similar 3D design software.

 First, use digital calipers or a ruler to measure your electronic component.
 We like to start enclosure designs by accurately reverse-engineering the PCB, measuring the board size, the location of mounting holes, and any ports or plugs that will need to be accessed through the enclosure.
 You might want to simply measure the overall maximum dimensions as a box, but it’s essential to know exactly where the main features are so that you can accommodate them.
 In Solidworks, reproduce these measurements as a grouping of basic boxes in a single part file.

 In Solidworks, the enclosure is best designed as an assembly, with each half of the enclosure modeled as a separate part.
 Starting with the base half of the enclosure as a new part, the first important decision is to determine how much of a tolerance to have between the perimeter of the PCB and the enclosure.
 SLA and SLS 3D printers are highly accurate, so you can tighten the tolerance to 0.5 mm without much risk.